Windows Logon Types and Logon Codes

 In this Guide:

-Windows Logon Types and Logon Codes are important elements of system security, helping administrators monitor and analyze user authentication events.
-These logs are stored in the Event Viewer and can help identify login attempts, successful authentications, and potential security threats.
+Windows Logon Types and Logon Codes are crucial for system security, to help administrators monitor and analyze user authentication events.
+These logs are stored in the Event Viewer and can help you see login attempts, successful authentications and potential security threats.

-This article explains Windows logon types, their associated codes, and how to interpret them easily.
+This article explains Windows logon types, their codes and how to read them easily.

 What are Windows Logon Types?

-Windows logon types define the method used for a user to log into a system.
-Each logon type corresponds to a specific activity, such as a local logon, remote desktop, or network authentication.
+Windows logon types define how a user logs into a system.
+Each logon type corresponds to an activity, like a local logon, remote desktop or network authentication.

 Common Windows Logon Types and Their Codes